Name: Lyutyik (male)

 Died: 13 October 2019 in Alaska Zoo, Anchorage, Alaska, USA

 Siblings: At least fifteen other cubs born to Lyutyik’s parents survived birth.
 Liya (deceased) was Lyutyik’s twin sister/

 History of captivity:

 - Born in captivity 9 December 2000 at Leningradsky Zoopark, Saint Petersburg, Russia

 His long term companion (so far as is known they never mated and certainly produced no cubs) was Alphun who died unexpectedly of meningitis on 31 December 2017.
-Cranbeary has been brought to Anchorage from Denver in the hope that she will provide companionship for Louie, but also that they may perhaps breed.
+Cranbeary was brought to Anchorage from Denver in the hope that she would provide companionship for Louie, but also that they may perhaps have breed.
 See article links below.